teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 obj1 === obj2; // false
 ```

-As you see having the same content does not mean shallow equality. arr1/obj1 and arr2/obj2 are just the pointers to the values located in your machine's memory.
+Having the same content does not mean shallow equality. arr1/obj1 and arr2/obj2 are just the pointers to the values located in your machine's memory.
 So when the device takes arr1 and arr2 pointers' values, they are from different locations.
 That's why they are not shallow equal.
 And this issue often causes performance drops.
-I will note 2 the most common mistakes inducing this drops:
+I will note 2 of the most common mistakes inducing these drops:

 * arrow functions and .bind(this) in `render`
 * using a constant object in `render`